rredmer/tpg-webusb-mtp/README.md

 ---

-Thank you for using TPG WebHub!
+Thank you for using TPG WebUSB!
 If you have any questions or need further assistance, please don't hesitate to reach out.